I Love (EP): Marketing

 On September 14, 2022, Cube premiered the first teaser live on the group's YouTube channel—which they manage.
 It simply featured an animation of a red beating heart with sound effects and counted down 10 minutes before breaking to reveal the album title I Love.
 The agency also shared an artwork teaser image of a heart cushion on the cover of the magazine across all the group's social media accounts, and that I Love would be released on October 17, 2022.
 On September 19, they released an album scheduler which shows the group's promotion schedule beginning September 30 until the release date (Oct 17).

 On September 30, the artwork was unveiled for the lead single to be titled "Nxde" ('x' replacing 'u' in 'nude') on the group's official SNS accounts and website.
 The single cover consists of all five members, presumably topless, wearing red lipstick and dyed blonde hair.
 That same day, a short sketch film for I Love was released.
 The monochromatic sketch film begins with the phrase 'How Do I Look?' as (G)I-dle's photoshoot begins and proceeds to shots of the members' bodies as they slip off their clothes.
 It draws attention by foretelling a new challenge for the group with an unconventional and daring direction projecting the concept of power, confidence, freedom, and body autonomy.
 A series of group teaser images were unveiled on October 1–3.
-The next day, the album's track listing with style resembling that of a fashion magazine was issued.
+The next day, the album's track listing with style resembling that of a fashion magazine was issued, with the tracks being listed in reverse counting down to "Nxde".
 On October 10, an audio snippet for each track was released except "Dark (X-File)".
-Alongside the announcement, "Dark (X-File)" track video was secheduled to be released on October 12, five days before their full EP came out.
-On October 14, I Love interview were released.
+Alongside the announcement, "Dark (X-File)" track video was scheduled to be released on October 12, five days before their full EP came out.
+On October 14, an I Love interview was released.
 On October 15 and 16, music video teasers were released through the group's official social media.